ward/run/_posts/2019-05-19-20km-door-brussel.md

 1500-3000m plan" idea.
 I also should start thinking about what race I want to make my fall goal though.
 That will definitely shape my plans.
 I am leaning towards a flat and certified half marathon.
-Finding a track race around my level would also be nice though.
+Finding a track race around my level would also be nice, but I am not even sure where to really start looking for such a thing.

 [strava]: https://www.strava.com/activities/2379454884
 [results]: http://prod.chronorace.be/result/sibp/Classement20km.aspx?eventId=1188297191766039